Fluent Commerce Logo

 productRef

-The ref of the variant product associated to the inventory position
+The ref of the variant product associated with the position

 String